Keyboard shortcuts

 Ordering

-Select all columns from the customers table, ordered by city (ascending):
+Select all columns from the penguins table, ordered by bill_length_mm (ascending):

 SELECT *

-Select all columns from the customers table, ordered by city (descending):
+Select all columns from the penguins table, ordered by bill_length_mm (descending):

 SELECT *

-Select all columns from the customers table, ordered by country then city:
+Select all columns from the penguins table, ordered by species then bill_length_mm:

 SELECT *